Michael Hines

 Michael Hines is a television and film director based in Scotland.
 He has directed and produced Chewin' the Fat, a Scottish sketch show, and directed all 62 episodes of Still Game as well as hundreds of hours of television and short films including Instant Credit starring Billy Boyd.
 He was a committee member for BAFTA Scotland in 2017–18.

 In 2019 he was awarded an Outstanding Achievement Award from Bafta Scotland for his work on Still Game.
-He is currently directing his first feature film Man and Witch: The Dance of a Thousand Steps.
+His first feature film Man and Witch: The Dance of a Thousand Steps was released in the States in 2024 to acclaim.